danchoi/vmail/README.markdown

 Typing `,?` will open this webpage in a browser.

-## Using Vmail with MacVim
+## Using Vmail with MacVim or gvim

-To use MacVim as your Vmail Vim engine, `export VMAIL_VIM=mvim` before starting Vmail or put this command in your `~/.bash_profile`.
+To use MacVim as your Vmail Vim engine, run `export VMAIL_VIM=mvim` or `export VMAIL_VIM=gvim` before starting Vmail.
+Or put this command in your `~/.bash_profile`.

-Note that when Vmail uses MacVim, the terminal window in which you invoke Vmail will show Vmail's logging output while MacVim is running.
+Note that when Vmail uses MacVim or gvim, the terminal window in which you invoke Vmail will show Vmail's logging output while MacVim is running.
 To quit Vmail in MacVim mode, first quit the MacVim window running Vmail, and then press CTRL-c in the original terminal window to stop the Vmail process.

 ## Vmail file byproducts